 Currently, the average price of a residential property is US$747 per square foot (sq. ft.), according to 7th Heaven Properties.
 Prices for fully furnished condos, townhouses and villas range from US$750,000 for a high-end studio to US$10 million for a luxurious five-bedroom beachfront home with a pool.

 Anguilla is a very mixed market.
 It attracts affluent foreigners seeking a third or fourth home but it also offers affordable condominiums to budget homebuyers.
-While the low end offers a sprinkling of $200,000 condominiums, Anguilla’s market also has mega-villas priced as high as $25 million, said Hauser.
+The low end offers a sprinkling of $200,000 condominiums, who Anguilla also has mega-villas priced as high as $25 million, said Hauser.

 Most foreign buyers in Anguilla are Americans.
 There is also increasing interest from Britons, Canadians and Russians.

 The East Caribbean dollar (XCD) is Anguilla’s official currency, but many property listings and transactions are in US dollars.

 The economy grew strongly by 10.9% in 2018, following y-o-y declines of 6.6% in 2017 and 2.5% in 2016 and annual growth of 3.2% in 2015 and 5.1% in 2014, according to the Eastern Caribbean Central Bank (ECCB).

 In June 2019, the government of Anguilla launched two new residency by investment programmes in an effort to attract foreign investors seeking a tax efficient residence.
 Unlike other Caribbean nations such as St. Kitts and Nevis and Antigua and Barbuda, the Anguilla programme is not a citizenship by investment or second passport programme.1.
 The Residency-by-Investment (RBI) programme (Permanent Residency)